 - Ensure that you have entered an Admin Name and Admin Password.

-- Click the Create Azure AD Application button, and click the button again in the popup.
+- Click the Create Azure AD Application button, and click the button again in the confirmation popup.

 - The Client Id, Certificate Path and Certificate Password fields should now be set.
 Click the Next button to test the connection.